Luan Parle: Career

 In 2002 Parle signed to Sony Music Ireland and released her first single with Sony – a Diane Warren penned cover titled "When I See You Smile" (peaking at number 15 & spending 5 weeks in the Irish Charts) – followed by a self-penned single "More Than a Ghost".
 Parle later went on to re-record the song, changing the title to "Ghost".
 "Ghost" spent 10 weeks in the Irish Charts, peaking at number 10.
 Parle recorded "Ghost" in Irish, as "Taibhse", for Ceol 08 which reached number 1 in the compilation Irish Album Charts.
 Having signed a management deal with Twenty-First Artists, which was Elton John's management company, Parle joined James Blunt on his UK and Irish tour and opened for Elton John at London's Hammersmith Apollo.

 Parle recorded an album with producer Bill Bottrell in Mendocino, California.
 As of 2020, the album had not been released.
 She holds the Meteor Ireland Music Award for ‘Best Irish Female’, and received the ‘Tatler Woman of the Year’ Music Award.
 In 2010, Parle released her album The Full Circle with one of the tracks "Sita" featuring on A Women's Heart Then & Now.
 In 2012, "The Little Match Girl", co-written with Gavin Ralston, featured on RTÉ Radio 1's album release A Murray Christmas.

+Since 2008, Parle has been facilitating songwriting and performance workshops and classes in primary schools, secondary schools and colleges in Ireland.

 "My Hero" was released in 2013.
 This song was written by Parle and Gavin Ralston with secondary school students during a songwriting workshop.
 The song topped the iTunes charts and reached No. 7 in the Official Irish Charts.
 It went viral on several entertainment news sites.